comp-strat/scraping_server/README.md

 Downstream features on our bucket list include real-time metrics and access to scraped data, error checks and backup scrapers (including the simple wget algorithm), and toggles for capturing data over time with the Internet Archive.

+**Note:** The following scraping server instructions are development purposes only!

 ## Running the scraping server (Ubuntu)
 This requires a Redis server to handle tasks.
 The instructions below walk you through installing Redis, and [you can find more instructions here](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04) (Ubuntu 18.04).
 If not yet installed, you will also need to [install MongoDB](https://docs.mongodb.com/manual/installation/) (instructions below don't include this part).
 You will also need access to authorization credentials for Google Sign-In; [here are instructions to create these if you haven't used them before](https://developers.google.com/identity/sign-in/web/sign-in#create_authorization_credentials).